eye-division/susanmoxley/_posts/2018-07-06-children--social-work-act---a-landscape-of-challenge--opportunity.md

 **"Local Offer"** to be extended to **Care Leavers**

-&nbsp;

 **So where are we now?**

-Well, commencement has been slightly more tricky to pin down, the Government being as distracted as it is, by the need for a coalition partner and by Brexit.

-But an Act it is, nonetheless.
+So, whilst commencement of all strands of the Act has been more of a trickle than a torrent, the changes it legislated for, are with us nonetheless.

-The onward march towards **whole-system** adoption of **sector-led improvement** models, **practice-led innovation**, **co-production** and **collaborative commissioning** (crossing practice, policy and geographical boundaries)

-….is not going anywhere, anytime soon!
+The onward march towards **whole-system** adoption of **sector-led improvement** models, **practice-led innovation**, **co-production** and **collaborative commissioning**&nbsp; which crosses practice, policy and geographical boundaries, is not going anywhere, anytime soon.

-I remain as conformable in my ‘implementation’ skin, as I am in my strategic and policy shoes.
-So if you have a complex mix of stakeholders, organisational partnerships and cross-sector boundaries to navigate, give me a call.
-Always happy to explore new ways of working.
+Enjoy!

+Jo Broad 06.07.18.

+06.12.16<br>05.04.17<br>27.04.17

-Jo Broad updated 06.12.16<br>05.04.17<br>27.04.17<br>(all information subject to influence of statutory commencement orders/implementation frameworks)
+06.07.18.<br>(all information subject to influence of statutory commencement orders/implementation frameworks)

 Web Link : [Sector change ushered in for LAs, Schools, Health, Police](http://www.communitycare.co.uk/2017/04/28/children-social-work-act-2017-social-work-reforms-become-law/){: .greenlink target="link"}